Advanced PPC strategies

 • What’s the competition like?
 High competition can drive up the actual CPC, so you’ll need to keep a close eye on the performance of competitive long-tail keywords.

-4. Add Negative Keywords
+4. Add negative keywords

 Negative keyword lists prevent your ad showing for irrelevant queries.